spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 then demonstrated how to submit the data with an event handler, a SvelteKit form action and with Superforms.

-I hope you can take this informmation and start implementing your own contact forms on your projects.
+I hope you can take this information and start implementing your own contact forms on your projects.

 If you're interested, you can check out the example code for this post